Graham Nash: Nash Editions

 In 1991, Nash agreed to fund Mac Holbert to start a fine art digital-based printing company using the IRIS Graphics 3047 printer sitting in Nash's Manhattan Beach, California carriage house.
 Holbert retired as road manager for Crosby, Stills and Nash so that he could run the company.
 It opened its doors on 1 July 1991 with the name of Nash Editions Ltd. Early employees included David Coons, John Bilotta and a serigraphic print maker named Jack Duganne.
 They worked to further adapt the IRIS printer to fine art printing, experimenting with ink sets to try to overcome the fast-fading nature of IRIS prints, and even going as far as sawing off part of the print heads so they could be moved back to clear thicker printing paper stocks (voiding the $126,000 machine's warranty).
-Nash and Holbert decided to call their fine art prints "digigraphs" although Jack Duganne coined the name "Giclée" for these type of prints.
+Nash and Holbert decided to call their fine art prints "digigraphs" although Jack Duganne coined the name "Giclée" for these types of prints.
 The company is still in operation and currently uses Epson-based large format printers.

 In 2005, Nash donated the original IRIS Graphics 3047 printer and Nash Editions ephemera to the National Museum of American History, a Smithsonian Institution.

 Personal life

 Nash was married to his first wife, Rose Eccles, from 1964 until 1966.
 As part of an inside joke, her surname inspired the 1968 song "Jennifer Eccles", and a jocular verse about Jennifer Eccles was also included in the 1968 song "Lily the Pink".
-Nash was married to his second wife, actress Susan Sennett, from 1978 until he left her, the mother of his three now-adult children, who soon died of cancer, for artist Amy Grantham in 2016, and divorced in 2016.
-He then moved to New York City, and in April 2019, married Grantham.
+Nash was married to his second wife, actress Susan Sennett, from 1978 until he left her for artist Amy Grantham in 2016.
+Sennett, the mother of his three now-adult children, divorced Nash in 2016 and died of cancer in September 2020.
+After moving to New York City, Nash married Grantham in April 2019.

 Nash released an autobiography in September 2013 called Wild Tales: A Rock & Roll Life, published by Crown Publishing.
 Photographs that he took during his career are on display as an art collection at the San Francisco Art Exchange.
 In interviews pertaining to both the memoir and art exhibit, he mentioned the impact of Canadian-American musician Joni Mitchell, with whom he had a relationship between 1968 and 1970 in California.
 He also had a brief relationship with American musician Rita Coolidge, as had his bandmate Stephen Stills.